Mabdillahi88/sciencequiz2/README.md

 7. I want to be capable to use desktop, tablet, and mobile devices to play the game.
 8. I want to be able to communicate with the developer
 9. I want confirmation that my message was sent.

+### Site Owner

+10. I want the game to be simple for the user to grasp.
+11. I expect optimal responsiveness in my game.
+12. If a user types in a URL that is invalid, I want them to land on a 404 error page instead of having to utilize their browser's back button.
+13. I desire that users be able to get in touch with me and offer their comments.

+## Design

+### Colour Scheme